Autodesk-Forge/forge-bim360-clashpdfexport/README.md

 ## Description
 This repository demonstrates advanced viewing of clash raw data by Model Coordination API and demos exporting a PDF report on the clashes the user is interested in.
+To work with the sample, firstly upload some source modesl manually to BIM 360 folder, or by other tool such as [BIM 360 Model Coordination Unit Test in Node.js](https://github.com/xiaodongliang/bim360-mcapi-node-unit.test/blob/master/test_04_CreateModelSet.js) and create model set in Model Coordination module with this folder.
+The demo source model files can be found at [BIM 360 Model Coorination API Unit Test in Node.js](https://github.com/xiaodongliang/bim360-mcapi-node-unit.test/tree/master/Source%20Files).
+It includes two versions of models set.

 ## Thumbnail